pierre-amadio/LXX/README.md

 <chapter osisId="Josh.1">
  <verse osisID="Josh.1.1"><seg type="x-variant" subType="x-1">

-It should not have included the </seg> node.
+It should not have included the </seg> tag.

 ```